TLara1/TLara1.github.io/_projects/24_project.md

 ---
 layout: page
-title: On the Effective Viscosity of a Spherical Suspension - 8/26
+title: On Slender Body Theory, Jeffery Orbits, and the Rheology of Dilute Spheroid Suspensions
 description:
 img:
 importance: 84